jarrod-lowe/wildsea/README.md

 Since you require the details of the Cognito pool before creating the Jumpcloud setup, you will need to re-run the deployment after adding the secrets.

+If you do not set the secret, then Cognito will be used as the identity source.

 ## Development Environment

 After having set up the AWS Account, use `AWS_PROFILE=<profile> make dev` to